rudra3086c/Portfolio-24CS075/README.md

 After completing this project, students will be able to:

-- Understand React fundamentals
-- Build reusable UI components
+* Create reusable React components.
-- Pass data using props
+* Pass data using props.
-- Compose applications from multiple components
-- Set up a React project using Vite
+* Manage application state using `useState`.
+* Implement client-side routing with React Router.
+* Build Single Page Applications (SPA).
+* Organize React projects using component-based architecture.

 ---